AblionGE/IntelligentAgents2015/reactive/doc/report.md

 - If there is a task $t_{ij} \neq null$, the agent chooses the best action *a* by picking in the vector $Best(S)$ the element corresponding to its state $s(i,t_{ij})$.
 If $a = m_{ik}$, the agent doesn't take the task and moves to the nearest city *k*.
 If $a = d_{ij}$, the agent delivers to city *j*.

 # Results
 Here are the different graphs of reward with reactive agents having learned their optimal stategy using *MDP*.
-They show reactive agents with different $\gamma$ values and random agents runned simultaneously.
+They show reactive agents with different $\gamma$ values and random agents run simultaneously.
 Note that each agent has only one vehicle in our implementation.

 For our tests, we used the following options on the map "*France*" with 4 agents described below.
 ```xml